plainDE/plainDE.github.io/pages/contact-us.md

 filename: contact-us.md
 ---

-Send your feed back to:
+You can send your feedback to:

 - Email: <segfault@plainde.org>
 - GitHub Issues